mallikarjunimmadi/repo/vsphere/README.md

 - Validates whether required local users exist on each ESXi host.
 - Validates whether each required user has `ReadOnly` host access.
 - Validates whether each required user is in the lockdown exception list.
+- Supports `--username` override in `--validate` and `--remediate` mode so you can target only the supplied username(s) instead of the script-defined `RequiredUsernames`.
 - Can remediate missing local users, assign `ReadOnly` access, enable lockdown mode, and add users to lockdown exceptions.
+- In `v0.0.3`, remediation also resets the ESXi local user password to the password supplied for the run.
 - Can test direct connectivity to each ESXi host by using a specific supplied or prompted username and password.
 - In `--check-connectivity` mode, can either preserve lockdown or temporarily disable and restore it, depending on `--lockdown-mode`.
 - Supports `--lockdown-mode enable|disable` in `--check-connectivity` mode to control whether lockdown is preserved or temporarily disabled during the connectivity test.
 The default is `enable`.